local-ai-utils/embedding/README.md

-# Local AI Utils - Embed
+# Local AI Utils - Embedding
 A plugin for [local-ai-utils](https://github.com/local-ai-utils/core), adding the ability to generate embeddings.
-It is exposed as a CLI utility named `embed`, which can be sent a prompt.
+It is exposed as a CLI utility named `embedding`, which can be sent a prompt.

 ![Embed Demo](/docs/assist.gif)